 Quick Answer

-YES, exercising during your second trimester (4-7 months) is safe and beneficial for both you and your baby!
+YES, for most healthy pregnancies, moderate exercise during your second trimester (4-7 months) is safe and beneficial for both you and your baby.
 The second trimester is often called the “honeymoon phase” of pregnancy - morning sickness usually eases, energy returns, and you have more stamina.
-This is an excellent time to maintain or start a safe exercise routine.
-Always consult your doctor before starting any exercise program.
+This is a good time to maintain or start a moderate, well-guided exercise routine.
+Always check with your obstetrician/doctor before starting any exercise program, especially if you have any pregnancy complications.

 Benefits of Second Trimester Exercise